GE looks to build massive solar plant

 But as with its wind business, GE will face competition from low-cost, government-subsidized Chinese manufacturers.

 Prices for conventional silicon-based solar modules have plummeted 50 percent in recent years and are expected to continue to fall, in large part because of the rapid expansion of Chinese manufacturing capacity.
-That has put particular pressure on thin-film companies to increase the efficiency of their panels and maintain a technological edge.
+That has put particular pressure on thin-film companies and solar innovators to increase the efficiency of their panels and maintain a technological edge.

 Mr. Abate said GE would focus on improving the 12.8 percent efficiency of its panels as well as lowering costs.